niemopen/niem-naming-design-rules/ndr-feedback.md

   - A message model consists of namespaces and components taken from the NIEM reference model (usually in a minimized NIEM subset consisting of the necessary components plus any required dependencies).
 And extension namespaces and components, created by the message designer, to meet requirements not in NIEM.
 - [ ] Missing fields in `iepd-catalog.xml` - name, description, version, point of contact, status, etc.

+- [ ] "A model object represents a complete or partial NIEM model." - We talk about *the* NIEM model a lot.
+This mentions *a* NIEM model.
+Maybe better to phrase it as "a complete or partial model based on NIEM"?

+- [ ] Skips the idea of versions of a model.
+We talk about models like NIEM is a model, and like NIEM 6.0 is a model.
+I think it's the first.
+I think NIEM is one model with 13 versions, not a collection of 13 different models.
+Even if it's just a note that explains wording like "the NIEM 6.0 model" is shorthand for "the 6.0 version of the NIEM model", and that the CMF model object represents a single version of the model.

 ## 4.2 Namespace class

 - [ ] Describe what a namespace is  **That's in section 3.6**

+Drop section 3.6 and move the contents to the top of this section.
+I think it makes more sense for there to be one namespace section, and if I was looking to see what a namespace is, I'd jump here.

 - [ ] Describe the main kinds of namespace in NIEM, and who manages them? **Maybe someplace else?**
   - Core